 Administrators can change/modify the sign in method mapped to each application.
-In addition, the TOE contains a checkbox that allows administrators to select if the sign in method application mappings are enforced or ignored by the TOE.
-This checkbox is called "Allow users to choose alternate sign-in methods."
-When this checkbox is disabled, the TOE enforces the "sign in method to application" mappings and prunes (reduces) the user's session Permission Set accordingly.
-When this checkbox is enabled, the sign in method mappings are ignored by the TOE and the user's session Permission Set remains unchanged.
+In addition, the TOE provides the feature "Allow users to choose alternate sign-in methods" which allows administrators to select if the sign in method application mappings are enforced or ignored by the TOE.
+It is a function in the configuration settings which can be configured through the EWS (HTTP) or WS- web services.
+When this function is disabled, the TOE enforces the "sign in method to application" mappings and prunes (reduces) the user's session Permission Set accordingly.
+When this function is enabled, the sign in method mappings are ignored by the TOE and the user's session Permission Set remains unchanged.

-For IPsec users, the TOE uses the IPsec/Firewall to control access to the supported network protocols.
+For IPsec users, the TOE uses the IPsec/Firewall to control access to the supported network service protocols.
 The IPsec/Firewall contains the IP addresses of authorized client computers grouped into address templates and the network service protocols grouped into service templates.
 The administrator maps an address template to a service template using an IPsec/Firewall rule.
 Service templates, therefore, act as the User Roles for IPsec users.
 IP addresses of computers not contained in a rule are denied access to the TOE.
 The [PP2600.2] functions available to an authorized client computer are F.DSR, F.PRT, and F.SMI.

-- FDP ACC.1-tfac

-- FDP ACF.1-tfac

-- FIA USB.1

-- FMT\MOF.1
+- FDP_ACC.1-tfac - FDP_ACF.1-tfac